-- (1) In this section the following words have the meaning indicated. - (2) "Ammunition" means a cartridge, shell, or other device containing explosive or incendiary material designed and intended for use in a firearm.

-(3) "Child" means an individual under the age of 16 years.

-(4)(i) "Firearm" means a handgun, rifle, shotgun, short-barreled rifle, or short-barreled shotgun, as those terms are defined in § 4-201 of this title, or any other firearm.
+- (a) (1) In this section the following words have the meanings indicated. - (2) "Ammunition" means a cartridge, shell, or other device containing explosive or incendiary material designed and intended for use in a firearm. - (3) (i) "Firearm" means a handgun, rifle, shotgun, short-barreled rifle, or short-barreled shotgun, as those terms are defined in § 4-201 of this title, or any other firearm. - (ii) "Firearm" does not include an antique firearm as defined in § 4-201 of this title.

-- (ii) "Firearm" does not include an antique firearm as defined in § 4-201 of this title. - (b) This section does not apply if: - (1) the child's access to a firearm is supervised by an individual at least 18 years old; - (2) the child's access to a firearm was obtained as a result of an unlawful entry; - (3) the firearm is in the possession or control of a law enforcement officer while the officer is engaged in official duties; or - (4) the child has a certificate of firearm and hunter safety issued under § 10-301.1 of the Natural Resources Article. - (c) A person may not store or leave a loaded firearm in a location where the person knew or should have known that an unsupervised child would gain access to the firearm. - (d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to a fine not exceeding \$1,000.
+(b) This section does not apply if:

+- (1) the minor's access to a firearm is supervised by an individual at least 18 years old; - (2) the minor's access to a firearm was obtained as a result of an unlawful entry: - (3) the firearm is in the possession or control of a law enforcement officer while the officer is engaged in official duties; or - (4) the minor has a certificate of firearm and hunter safety issued under § 10-301.1 of the Natural Resources Article. - (c) A person may not store or leave a loaded firearm in a location where the person knew or should have known that an unsupervised minor has access to the firearm. - (d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to a fine not exceeding \$1,000. - (e) (1) A violation of this section may not: - (i) be considered evidence of negligence; - (ii) be considered evidence of contributory negligence; - (iii) limit liability of a party or an insurer; or - (iv) diminish recovery for damages arising out of the ownership, maintenance, or operation of a firearm or ammunition. - (2) A party, witness, or lawyer may not refer to a violation of this section during a trial of a civil action that involves property damage, personal injury, or death.